gearglow/ReptiliaWithATwist/The List.md

 "It was a sorry sight," he lamented.
 "Poor thing was sobbing her heart out."

 Eventually everything settled down enough that they could return to the tents and get some sleep.
+Even Elysia managed, despite the shakes from an absolutely brutal adrenaline crash.
 It was still an early morning, though, as Mr. Weasley woke them before sunrise to catch the return portkey back to Stoatshead Hill.

 A distraught Mrs. Weasley greeted them on their return, waving the morning edition of the Daily Prophet.
 The headline blared: "DARK MARK OVER WORLD CUP!
 DEATH EATERS PETRIFIED UNDER MYSTERIOUS CIRCUMSTANCES!"